Jkatyan/IMC-Prosperity-3-Write-Up/README.md

 ### 🏝️ Overview

 This write-up contains team **Hustling Hokies'** strategy and implementation details for the IMC Prosperity 3 quantitative trading challenge.

----

-### 🏆 Rankings

 Our team placed **50th overall** and **15th in the United States** out of 13,559 registered teams.

 | Round | Rank  |
 |-------|-------|